janvrany/riscv-debian/README.md

 # Debian on RISC-V

-*Work in progress!*

-A set of scripts to build a (somewhat) working Debian image for RISC-V. This includes (somewhat) working GDB!
+A set of scripts to build a working Debian image for RISC-V. This  includes usable GDB!

 ## Setting up host build environment